 Dr. Debora Ortega , Professor, University of Denver Graduate School of Social Work; Director, University of Denver Latino Center for Community Engagement and Scholarship

 Latinx Studies is an academic pursuit grounded in an understanding of the realities existing within a specific community, both historical and contemporary.
-Students in the Latinx certificate program are required to complete a 4-credit hour field placement within a Latinx church or other community service organization.
-Service in the community provides students with first-hand experience in the cultures, traditions, and experiences of a Latinx population.
-The placement is arranged in consultation with the Latinx Certificate Coordinator.
+Students in the Latinx certificate program are required to demonstrate active engagement within a Latinx community before or during the doctoral program nd submit a 5-8 page paper detailing the expeience and how it relates to one's area of academic interest in Latinx Studies.
+Engagement in the community provides students with first-hand experience in the cultures, traditions, and experiences of a Latinx population.
+Assistance is provided if a student needs help finding opportunities.

 This course will examine the work of four key Latina/o theologians, and four Latina/o ethicists.
 Students will be required to familiarize themselves with the main ideas, issues, debates and thinkers working within these fields.

-SOWK 4750 ISSUES AND PERSPECTIVES IN THE LATINA/O CONTEXT
+SOWK 4750 ISSUES AND PERSPECTIVES IN THE LATINX CONTEXT

 SOWK 4751 GLOBAL RELATIONS AND POVERTY IN MEXICO